ARTICLES

 But what about today?
 Are these state flowers still relevant?
 You bet they are!
 The state flowers are used in a variety of ways to this day.
 They can be found on state flags, in state songs, and even in state holiday celebrations.
 For example, the goldenrod is the state flower of Kentucky, and it is used in their annual Goldenrod Gala.

 State flowers are also used to promote tourism and encourage people to visit each state.
 Many state parks and attractions highlight their state flower, and visitors can take guided tours to see them in their natural habitats.
+Or as a symbol like the Florida State Flower stands for purity and new beginnings in all kinds of celebrations.

 State Flowers in the United States Wendy Gold Map